How to fix UnboundLocalError: local variable 'x' referenced before assignment in Python

 unboundlocalerror local variable 'web_driver' referenced before assignment

-5. [Solved] UnboundLocalError: local variable 'x' referenced
+5. How to fix UnboundLocalError: local variable 'x' referenced before

 unboundlocalerror local variable 'web_driver' referenced before assignment

-6. UnboundLocalError: Local variable referenced before assignment in
+6. [Solved] UnboundLocalError: local variable 'x' referenced

 unboundlocalerror local variable 'web_driver' referenced before assignment